Get Matched With Lawyer Programs

 The specific degree considered an entry-level law degree is called the Juris Doctor (JD) degree.
 If you are attending an on-campus law program, then you will have face-to-face access to professors and fellow law students.
 A few ABA-accredited law programs provide online JD degrees.

 No matter which law program you select, you need to earn high grades so that you’ll be able to receive your JD degree.
-Attend all your classes, take part in every exercise and complete every assignment, just like any other degree program.
+You need to attend all your classes, take part in every exercise, and complete every assignment, just like any other degree program.

 Step 5: Pass The Bar Exam